croian/mouseless/mouseless_documentation.md

 - To **show the overlay**, tap the `CommandLeft` key
 - To **hide the overlay**, without executing a mouse action, tap the `AltRight` key
-  - tap the  key to bring up the overlay

 ### Mouse actions